Anticipatory Music Transformer: Anticipatory Infilling Models of Music

-\paragraph{Accompaniment.} Workers evaluated \num{20} clips, each consisting of a five-second prompt (randomly selected from tracks in the \dataset test set) followed by a \num{15}-second \emph{accompaniment} (i.e. infilling) conditioned on the prompt and the full (\num{20} seconds) melodic line.
-See Table~\ref{tab:harmonization} for human evaluation of generated music accompaniments, compared to human compositions; for full pairwise comparison results, see Appendix~\ref{sec:detailed-eval}.
-For this task, we crudely define \emph{melodic line} to be the instrumental part with the highest pitch.
 This task allows us to probe the infilling capabilities of our anticipatory autoregressive models.
 We compare anticipation to two baseline accompaniment algorithms: random retrieval and autoregressive accompaniment.
 Random retrieval is a simple baseline whereby we accompany the melody with a random \num{15}-second clip retrieved from elsewhere in the track.
-Autoregressive accompaniment is a best effort algorithmic attempt to use autoregressive generation (without anticipation) to solve the accompaniment task; see Appendix~\ref{sec:ar-infill} for details.
+Autoregressive accompaniment is an algorithmic attempt to use autoregressive generation (without anticipation) to solve the accompaniment task; see Appendix~\ref{sec:ar-infill} for details.
 Both anticipatory and autoregressive accompaniments are generated using a Medium anticipatory model (Row 8; Table~\ref{tab:loss-results}).
 Evaluators express a mild preference for anticipatory accompaniments over the human composition skyline.
 While this result is not statistically significant, it points to the effectiveness of anticipation, especially in the more constrained accompaniment setting.

-\paragraph{Related Work on Musical Accompaniment.} In contrast to harmonization tasks, which seek to accompany a melody with simple chords \citep{simon2008mysong,yeh2021automatic,chen2021surprisenet,wu2021melody,rhyu2022translating}, here we seek to generate complete, asynchronous musical accompaniments to a given melody. \citet{dong2018musegan} previously considered an accompaniment task using piano-roll encodings of the \dataset dataset: see Section~\ref{sec:background} for a discussion of the limitations of piano-roll encodings.
-Both \citet{zhu2018xiaoice} and \citet{ren2020popmag} propose encoder-decoder architectures for conditional generation of accompaniments given a melody: we discuss obstructions to efficiently training encoder-decoder models of music at scale in Section~\ref{sec:intro}. \citet{shih2022theme} consider a more abstract form of conditioning, using a melody as thematic material to generate an arrangement\dash rather than a literal accompaniment\dash of the given melody.
-Our accompaniment task is also loosely analogous to recent work on vocal accompaniment in the audio domain \citep{donahue2023singsong}.